Development of The Last of Us: Technical and gameplay development

 For The Last of Us, the team had to create new engines to satisfy their needs.
 The artificial intelligence (AI) was created to coordinate with players on an intimate level, as opposed to the action elements from their previous projects; the addition of Ellie as AI was also a major contributor to the engine.
 The team intentionally added a feature in which Ellie remains close to Joel, in order to avoid being conceived as a "burden".
 Programmer Max Dyckhoff stated that, when working on Ellie as AI, he tried to imagine her experiences throughout the game's events, in an attempt to achieve realism.
 The enemy AI, considered one of the most important features of the game, was developed to make random choices; they study their surroundings, finding tactics to attack the player.
 This uniqueness to gameplay was a factor into the attempt at making players feel emotions towards the enemies.
 The lighting engine was also re-created to incorporate soft light, in which the sunlight seeps in through spaces and reflects off surfaces.
 The team found great difficulty in developing the gameplay for The Last of Us, as they felt that every mechanic required thorough analysis.
-"You feel a lot of pressure to add things to make it 'more fun' and it gets super difficult to keep those out sometimes," Druckmann said.
+"You feel a lot of pressure to add things to make it 'more fun' and it gets super difficult to keep those out sometimes", Druckmann said.
 In The Last of Us, the weapon that players have equipped change the behavior of the human NPCs.
 In addition, the stealth system was intentionally developed to offer a sense of desperation, to make players feel the same.

-The Last of Us game designer Ricky Cambier cited the video games Ico and Resident Evil 4 as influences on the game design.
-He said the emotional weight of the relationship needed to be balanced with the tension of the world's issues, stating that they "wanted to take the character building and interaction" of Ico and "blend it with the tension and action of Resident Evil 4."